Descanonge/filefinder/docs/source/usage.rst

     Details on how to write the pattern are available at: :doc:`pattern`.

-Behind the scenes, the Finder object will transform the pattern into a regular expression for filenames to match against.
+Behind the scenes, the Finder object will transform the pattern into a regular expression to match against filenames.

 .. _cache:

 Cache
 +++++

-Whenever the :class:`.Finder` scans for files, it will cache the results (see :ref:`retrieve-files` for how to scan files and access the results).
+Whenever the :class:`.Finder` scans for files, it will cache the results (check :ref:`retrieve-files` to see how to scan files and access the results).
-Changing some parameters may clear the cache:
+Changing some options may clear the cache:

-* changing the value of properties :attr:`~.Finder.scan_everything`, :attr:`~.Finder.use_regex`, :attr:`~.Finder.follow_symlinks` will clear the
+* changing the value of properties :attr:`~.Finder.scan_everything`, :attr:`~.Finder.regex_outside_groups`, :attr:`~.Finder.follow_symlinks` will
-  cache
+  clear the cache
 * changing the value of :attr:`~.Finder.pattern` or :attr:`~.Finder.group_delimiters` will clear the cache, re-create group objects, and remove all filters.